iraklyoda/tbc-it-academy-android/README.md

 ## Overview

 Tricholog is an Android application designed to help individuals struggling with trichotillomania and raise awareness about this condition.
 The app provides a platform where users can log in or register, navigate to articles about trichotillomania, add logs when they experience hair-pulling moments, and check a timer to see the elapsed time since their last log.

-This application is built using modern libraries and tools, including **Firebase Authentication**, **View Binding**, **Navigation Graph**, **ViewModels**, **Clean Architecture**, **Hilt** for dependency injection, and **Retrofit** for networking.
+This application is built using modern libraries and tools, including **Firebase Authentication**, * *View Binding**, **Navigation Graph**, **ViewModels**, **Clean Architecture**, **Hilt** for dependency injection, and **Retrofit** for networking.
+The app also features **Georgian language localization** to cater to local users.

 ## Features

 - **User Authentication**: Users can log in and register to access the app's features.
 - **Article Navigation**: Users can explore articles related to trichotillomania to gain insights and support.
 - **Log Management**: Users can add logs to record their hair-pulling episodes, fostering self-awareness.
 - **Timer Functionality**: Displays the elapsed time since the last log entry, helping users track their progress.
 - **Modern Architecture**: Implements Clean Architecture principles for maintainable and testable code.
+- **Georgian Language Localization**: Supports the Georgian language for better accessibility.

 ## Libraries Used